tzs/WAR-MMBlinker/README.txt

 is in progress will stop it.
 Clicking on a different item will stop the blinking of the first and switch to the second.

+There's a diagram summarizing the above in the file UsageGuide.png, which is installed in the same directory as the add-on.

 The pop up list includes the same options that the map filter list includes, plus two extra items: